jayanta-kashyap/metricSource/README.md

 # metricSource
-This repository contains an open-telemetry metrics generator metrics are emitted to the grpc endpoint: **0.0.0.0:4317**
+This repository contains an open-telemetry metrics generator.
+Metrics are emitted to the grpc endpoint: **0.0.0.0:4317**

 # metrics Generated
 * 10 different resource sets are generated at a time